tfabris/BlueGigaEmpeg/README.md

 tuner connector until after the I2S modification has been completed, as described elsewhere in this document.

-Obtain the BlueGigaEmpeg.ino Arduino sketch file (included in the project zip file) from GitHub, linked in the "Prerequisites" section of this document.
+Obtain the BlueGigaEmpeg.ino Arduino sketch file (located in the project zip file) from GitHub, linked in the "Prerequisites" section of this document.
 In the GitHub project web site for BlueGigaEmpeg, find the button titled "Clone or download" and select "Download Zip" to download the zip file.
 Unzip the entire project into a folder named "BlueGigaEmpeg" on your computer's hard disk.
+Rename the folder to "BlueGigaEmpeg" if needed.

+### Important:

+The folder in which the BlueGigaEmpeg.ino file resides must be named "BlueGigaEmpeg" and not, for example "BlueGigaEmpeg-Master", because the Arduino IDE won't recognize it as a Arduino project file unless the parent folder name is the same as the ".ino" file name.
+I don't know why this is a requirement, but it seems to be the case.
+You will likely have to rename the folder after downloading and unzipping the project from GitHub.

+### Connection order special instructions:

 Before connecting the USB cable between the computer and the Arduino, make sure that the empeg is either not connected to the BlueGigaEmpeg module, or it is not powered up.
-In some conditions, the computer will not "see" the USB connection to the Arduino if you plug it into the computer when the Arduino is already receiving power from another power source.
+In some conditions, the computer will not "see" the USB connection to the Arduino if you plug it into the computer when the Arduino is already receiving power from another power source such as the empeg itself.

+In addition, do not connect the BlueGigaEmpeg module to the Empeg until after completing the step in this document titled "Modify Empeg Car interior for I2S digital audio connection".
+Also, once the I2S modification has been completed, do not connect the Empeg to any tuner module.
+Damage may occur if these instructions are not followed.

 Connect the USB cable from the computer to the Arduino USB connector.
 This is the USB connector exposed on the end of the BlueGigaEmpeg enclosure.
 The